-Principal Investigator – MPI for Biology of Ageing
+Research Group Leader - MPI for Biology of Ageing

 Chromatin is the complex of DNA and proteins that can be found in the nucleus of a cell.
 The basic unit of chromatin is the nucleosome that consists of DNA wrapped around an octamer of highly conserved histone proteins.
 The nucleosomes help to compact the DNA, but also serve as a gatekeeper for access to the genetic material.
-Over the last two decades, research revealed that the regulation of chromatin is at the heart of every DNA-dependent process, like transcription, replication and repair.
+Over the last two decades, research revealed that the regulation of chromatin is at the heart of every DNA-dependent process, like transcription, replication, and repair.
 This regulation, which is mediated by posttranslational modifications, is often referred to as epigenetics.
 Misregulation of epigenetic control has been implicated in many diseases, most notably cancer.
-However, only very recently it has become apparent that chromatin is undergoing dramatic changes during ageing.
+However, only very recently it has become apparent that chromatin is undergoing dramatic changes during aging.

-Our successes: We have recently identified a novel histone modification that is localized exclusively at the rDNA region of the genome (a region well-known to be responsible to contribute to ageing at least in the yeast S. cerevisiae), making it the first histone modification dedicated to one single polymerase.
+Our successes: We have recently identified a novel histone modification that is localized exclusively at the rDNA region of the genome (a region well-known to be responsible to contribute to aging at least in the yeast S. cerevisiae), making it the first histone modification dedicated to one single polymerase.

-Figure 1: Genomic localisation of one histone modification (H2AQ105 methylation) in yeast.
+Figure 1: Genomic localization of one histone modification (H2AQ105 methylation) in yeast.
 Depicted is one chromosome (XII).
 The upper track (blue/orange) shows the enrichment of the modification over the core histone.
 The orange peaks are sites of enrichment and show that this modification is specifically enriched over one particular region in the genome – rDNA locus that encodes for the ribosomal RNA genes.